Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/elemental/fire-snake.md

 NoteIcon: monster
 BestiaryType: elemental
 SourceType: Bestiary
-BookSource: Monster Manual p.
-265, Princes of the Apocalypse, Tales from the Yawning Portal, Tomb of Annihilation, Journeys through the Radiant Citadel, Dragons of Stormwreck Isle
+BookSource: "Monster Manual p.
+265, Princes of the Apocalypse, Tales from the Yawning Portal, Tomb of Annihilation, Journeys through the Radiant Citadel, Dragons of Stormwreck Isle"
 ---
 # [Fire Snake](2-Mechanics/CLI/bestiary/elemental/fire-snake.md)
 *Source: Monster Manual p.
 265, Princes of the Apocalypse, Tales from the Yawning Portal, Tomb of Annihilation, Journeys through the Radiant Citadel, Dragons of Stormwreck Isle*